mrcavalcanti/mosaicoo/docs/sources/visualizations/stat-panel.md

 {{< figure src="/static/img/docs/v66/stat_panel_dark3.png" max-width="1025px" caption="Stat panel" >}}

-> **Note:** This panel replaces the Singlestat panel, which was deprecated in Grafana 7.0 and removed in Grafana 8.0.
+> **Note:** This panel replaces the Singlestat panel, which was deprecated in Mosaicoo 7.0 and removed in Mosaicoo 8.0.

 By default, the Stat panel displays one of the following: